 To whet your appetite the titles of the sessions are listed below!

-Open Space session
+Open Space sessions

 Transition East Talks: attract speakers from outside a specific Transition Town, to give Transition a wider appeal.
 (John Webb - Letchworth)

-exploring initiatives similar to the Fife diet, raising awareness about where our food comes from; supermarket waste; schools initiatives; Abundance schemes, foraging (James Lockley and Pippa Vine - Diss and Cambridge)
+Making the Most of Food: exploring initiatives similar to the Fife diet, raising awareness about where our food comes from; supermarket waste; schools initiatives; Abundance schemes, foraging (James Lockley and Pippa Vine - Diss and Cambridge)

-this was about making sense of the bureaucracy surrounding lots of well-meaning council initiatives.
+Complexity of insulation schemes: this was about making sense of the bureaucracy surrounding lots of well-meaning council initiatives.
 (Glenn - Debenham)

 Moving from core group to community involvement: what actions need to be taken?
+(David Greenacre - Framlingham)

-Making the most of renewable energy
+Making the most of renewable energy (John Taylor – Ipswich)

-(Nick Watts - Bungay) notes in
+Converting talk into action (Nick Watts - Bungay) notes in

-Scope of Transition groups
+Scope of Transition groups (James Thomas – Cambridge)

+How many people are enough?
 (Carol Hunter – Downham Market and Villages)

-(Gary Alexander- Diss)
+On-line Communications (Gary Alexander- Diss)

-How best to tell the story of Transition thorugh the present media/culture
+How best to tell the story of Transition thorugh the present media/culture (Charlotte Du Cann– Norwich)

 Transition Troubleshooting